Ozame/aigrad/gradu/NOTES.md

 3. Produce a demo or pilot of some kind, for example an application of an existing model, or try a proven solution in a somehow different application (generalization).
 Advancing in order, these levels are based on the previous ones, and each step (with the previous one) could work as a topic of the thesis.
 The higher levels will prove more difficult, and just staying in levels 1-2 would be maybe preferred.
 However, if something interesting comes up during the research, I’ll also consider focusing on that.
 For now, I’ll proceed on the first step.

+Method-wise this would mean:
+1. Systematic literature mapping: overview
+2. Systematic literature review: focused literature review
+3. Design research(?): application on the area

 ### Possible research Questions (?)
-1. What is the current state of AGI?
+1. What is the current state of AGI? **Could this be specified more?** / How much research is done?
-2. What are the current techniques used and researched?
+2. What are the current techniques used and researched? / How the research is focused on the field?
-3. What have been the most successful attempts?
+3. What have been the most successful attempts? **Could this be specified more?**
-4. How the research is focused on the field?
+4. Where and when were the studies published?

 5. How has the generalization of specific techniques advanced recently?
 (Should this be the main focus, or left out?
 Based on my opponent, more focused topic would be better.
 This one also doesn't fit in with the others.)

 ## Current Goals:
----> Next: Research possible databases, sources for articles Find the journals and other good sources
+---> Next: Research possible databases, sources for articles
+---> Study the methods more.

 ## Notes